+- African American/Black Student Experience

+- Online Portfolio Expansion

+- Access, Placement & Corequisite Project (English, Math, ESL)

+New

-Completed African American/Black Student Experience Online Portfolio Expansion Access, Placement &amp; Corequisite Project (English, Math, ESL) Continuing • Optimized Student Schedules (Online, Hybrid, Compressed, Block) New D3C3: Grow K-12 Alignment, Partnerships, Dual Enrollment D3C3 + NISS: Proactive Systematic Student Success Structure
+- D3C3: Grow K-12 Alignment, Partnerships, Dual Enrollment - D3C3 + NISS: Proactive Systematic Student Success Structure

 By completing three significant strategic projects within this objective, OCC has worked to advance equity, opportunity, and academic achievement for all its students.
 The ways in which our diverse student population enters the College, finds the right fit for successful learning in English and math, enrolls in courses that fit their complex lives, and experiences a community of inclusion are all central strategies toward advancing the college mission.
 OCC will continue to dynamically respond to student scheduling needs while growing the early awareness and preparation for college, then proactively guiding students each step of the way through their higher education journey.